Joni Mitchell – Painting with Words and Music A+

 PART TWO: THE SONGS:

-All songs were written by Joni except where noted.
+Joni wrote all songs except where noted.

 Big Yellow Taxi/Just Like This Train/Night Ride Home/Crazy Cries of Love/Harry’s House/Black Crow/Amelia/Hejira/Sex Kills/The Magdalene Laundries/ Moon at the Window/Facelift/ Why Do Fools Fall in Love*/Trouble Man**/ Comes Love***/Song for Sharon/ Woodstock/Dreamland